Over the years the greatest question is, be it someone with diabetes who is newly diagnosed or long-term – ‘What can I eat?’

 The reason for this is they are usually higher in fat and the substitute sugar used, if you eat large qualities will have you running to the loo with the trots!

 This includes chocolate – have dark chocolate high in Cocoa and small amounts after a large meal.
 Ice-cream go for the low fat, reduced sugar option.

 My biggest annoyance is when walking round a Farmers Market or Craft Fair, the local cake maker or baker with good intentions,

-who has slaved over the oven to sell their goods as ‘Diabetic Cupcakes/Victoria Sandwich or tea loaf’!
+who have slaved over the oven to sell their goods as ‘Diabetic Cupcakes/Victoria Sandwich or tea loaf’!

 How can a cake for a start have diabetes?

-What these cakes will be most probably be is reduced sugar cakes?
+What these cakes will be most probably be are reduced sugar cakes?
 The flour used is a carbohydrate that is converted into glucose via the body raising your blood sugar.